-Although there are many other reasons for your air conditioner to blow warm air, it is one of the telltale signs that your AC unit is running low on refrigerant.
+- AC blowing warm air: Although there are many other reasons for your AC to blow warm air, it’s one of the telltale signs that your unit is running low on refrigerant.

-Your air conditioner may be low on refrigerant if it takes a longer time to do its job of cooling your home.
+- AC takes a long time to cool the room: Your air conditioner may be low on refrigerant if it takes a longer time to cool your home.

-A bubbling or hissing sound coming from your AC is a clear sign that your AC is experiencing a leak and is losing refrigerant.
+- Noises coming from the AC: A bubbling or hissing sound coming from your AC is a clear sign that it has a leak and is losing refrigerant.

-If you notice that your energy bills are way higher when your usage has stayed the same, it may be because your AC is working twice as hard to provide cool air for your home.
+- Rising utility bills: If you notice your energy bills are way higher when your usage has stayed the same, it may be because your AC is working twice as hard to cool your home.
 This can be attributed to a leak.

 A quick inspection of the air conditioner

-If your air conditioner is already showing some warning signs that refrigerant is leaking, you may want to do a further check to write off other potential reasons behind your AC’s problems.
+If your AC is already showing some warning signs that refrigerant is leaking, you may want to do a further check to write off other potential reasons behind your AC’s problems.

 First, check the fan.
 If it isn’t running, the problem is not likely to be connected to a leak.
 Check the air filters as well.
-If routine cleaning solves the problem, chances are, your AC isn’t leaking refrigerant
+If routine cleaning solves the problem, it’s likely your AC isn’t leaking refrigerant.

 Do the soap/bubble test